pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

 pvlib-python also provides a collection of classes for users that prefer object-oriented programming.
-These classes can help users keep track of data in a more organized way, and can help to simplify the modeling process.
+These classes can help users keep track of data in a more organized way, provide some "smart" functions with more flexible inputs, and simplify the modeling process for common situations.
-The classes do not add any functionality beyond the procedural code.
-Most of the object methods are simple wrappers around the corresponding procedural code.
+The classes do not add any algorithms beyond what's available in the procedural code, and most of the object methods are simple wrappers around the corresponding procedural code.

 Let's use each of these pvlib modeling paradigms to calculate the yearly energy yield for a given hardware